SiddharthHareendran/Loan-Default-Prediction/README.md

 14) Bankruptcy in past

 # Data
-Loan Status Data
-Target Variable: Loan Status
+1) Target Variable: Loan Status
-majority : miniority class = 78 : 22
+2) majority : miniority class = 78 : 22
-Evaluation Metric: Fbeta Score with Beta=0.2
+3) Evaluation Metric: Fbeta Score with Beta=0.2

 # Scoring : Fbeta
 Fbeta is the Harmonic Mean of Recall and Precision.